Fulmine-Labs/lightning_node_channel_tools/README.md

 The rebalance.py script has been tested for several weeks.
 It will sometimes find a sweet spot and rebalance a number of times in one run, for an average fee of around 400 sats for 1M sats rebalanced.
 Sometimes it will not rebalance any channels.

 The fee_setting_agent.py script has only run for a few days, at this time.
 Initial fee setting bugs seem to have been ironed out, but it is still very much in POC.
+My best guess is that the rule-based mode is directionally good, but the Q-learning mode needs work.

 Feedback is welcome on both.